ToshioCP/Symmetric_group/readme.md

 1. Start the terminal and move the current directory to the directory where you unzipped the zip file.
 2. Type: ruby demo.rb
 3. demo2.rb prints all the subgroups of S5.
-It takes about 80 seconds.
+It takes about 36 seconds.
 (Core-i7 laptop)
+4. C/demo.c prints all the subgroups from S1 to S5.
+It takes about 5 seconds.

 ### License